benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

     Head to :ref:`get_started` to first install benchopt and setup the Lasso benchmark.

-With the :ref:`cli_ref`, there are two ways: passing options with flags in the CLI, or with a configuration file.
+With the :ref:`cli_ref`, there are two ways to run a benchmark: passing options with flags in the CLI, or with a configuration file.

 Specifying options with CLI flags
 ---------------------------------